United States v. Bhagat Singh Thind: Argument

-Thind argued that Indo-Aryan languages are indigenous to the Aryan part of India in the same way that Aryan languages are indigenous to Europe, highlighting the linguistic ties between Indo-Aryan speakers and Europeans, as most European languages including English are similar to Indo-Aryan languages such as Hindi.
+Thind argued that Indo-Aryan languages, of the Indo European family, are indigenous to the Aryan part of India in the same way that "Aryan languages" (European languages), part of the Indo European family are indigenous to Europe, highlighting the linguistic ties between Indian speakers and Europeans speakers, as most European languages including English are similar to Indo-Aryan languages such as Hindustani.

 Three months earlier, the Ozawa v.
 United States court case had decided that the meaning of white people for the purposes of the Court were people who were members of the Caucasian race.
 With this in mind, Thind argued that he was a white person by arguing that he was a member of the Caucasian race.
 Thind argued using "a number of anthropological texts" that people in Punjab and other Northwestern Indian states belonged to the "Aryan race", and Thind cited scientific authorities such as Johann Friedrich Blumenbach as classifying Aryans as belonging to the Caucasian race.
 Thind argued that, although some racial mixing did indeed occur between the Indian castes, the caste system had largely succeeded in India at preventing race-mixing.
 Thind argued that by being a "high-caste, of full Indian blood" he was a "Caucasian" according to the anthropological definitions of his day.

 Thind's lawyers argued that Thind had a revulsion to marrying an Indian woman of the "lower races" when they said, "The high-caste Hindu regards the aboriginal Indian Mongoloid in the same manner as the American regards the Negro, speaking from a matrimonial standpoint."
 Thind's lawyers argued that Thind had a revulsion to marrying a woman of the Mongoloid race.
 This would characterize Thind as being both white and someone who would be sympathetic to the existing anti-miscegenation laws in the United States.